luccalaz/luccalaz/README.md

 # Hi there, I'm Lucca! 👋

 I'm a passionate and dedicated final-year college student.
-I started coding at 13 by developing Minecraft mods and minigames, and since then, my love for technology has grown into a journey filled with learning and innovation.
+I started coding at 13 by developing Minecraft mods and minigames, and since then, my love for technology has only grown as I continued learning and explored new technologies.

 ---